 Added to that was $158.8 billion in contingency funds to support initiatives in Afghanistan, Pakistan, and a winding down of the War in Iraq.
 For more about the total costs of these initiatives, see War on Terror Facts.

 Other departments that support the military cost $167.4 billion.
 These included Homeland Security ($41.9 billion), the Department of Veterans Affairs ($56.4 billion), the State Department ($50.1 billion), FBI ($7.822 billion) and the National Nuclear Security Administration ($10.5 billion).

 The worst effect of the FY 2011 budget was its $1.3 trillion deficit.
 Deficit spending stimulated the economy, which was still needed in FY 2011.
-It was critical after a recession, when businesses were operating below capacity, and needed new customers.
+It was critical after a recession.
+Businesses were still operating below capacity, and needed new customers.
 Deficit spending should focus on stimulating consumer spending and creating jobs.

 However, deficit spending has been ongoing since 2002.
-The deficits during and after the recession helped to create a (at that time) $15 trillion debt.
+The deficits during and after the recession helped to create an (at that time) $15 trillion debt.
 As it continues, deficit spending puts downward pressure on the dollar's value.
-A lower dollar raises the cost of exports, and that can increase the likelihood of inflation.
+A lower dollar raises the cost of exports.
+That can increase the likelihood of inflation.